nathanesau/nathanesau.github.io/projects/cpp/RookGame/index.md

 * Play against computer (computer logic implemented)
 * Change game resolution (automatically re-scale app size)
 * Graphical user interface (click on cards to play, etc.)

+For more information about the game, please see the GitHub page.

 This page was last updated on Sep 7, 2019.